ImanovFuad/Python/PyOWM-version-3.md

 - Wiki pages must NOT serve as documentation sources!
 Therefore docs-like pages must be removed and links to them shall be replaced to links to the actual Readthedocs documentation pages

 ## Diffs with respect v2
-- write an automation script to generate boilerplate code for new entities
+- ~~write an automation script to generate boilerplate code for new entities~~
-- removes XML schemas and XML dumps for entities
+- remove XML schemas and XML dumps for entities
-- removes JSON dumps for entities (only Python dict dumps will be allowed)
+- remove JSON dumps for entities (only Python dict dumps will be allowed)
 - remove all Java style getter methods (eg. `get_temperature`), so to allow Pythonic access to obj attributes
 - all entities shall have methods: `__repr__`, `from_dict`, `to_dict`
 - ~~do we really need parsers when we have `from_dict` methods???
 If not, these can be dropped~~